sairaorgb/obsidianNotes/DSA/Programiz/C++ Syntax/Flow Control.md

 condition ? expression1 : expression2;
 ```

-  Ternary operator can also be nested but care need to be taken.
+  Ternary operator can also be nested but care is need to be taken.